holderlb/Deep-CWD-IHC/README.md

 The framework is designed as a set of scripts that are called from the command line.
 All scripts have detailed comments at the top of the file describing their usage.

+## Data and models

+The data used to train the models consists of 143 whole slide images, each with manual annotations added identifying regions as dorsal motor nucleus (DMN), non-DMN, follicle, and non-follicle.
+The data is available at <https://doi.org/10.5061/dryad.w6m905r2d>.

+The Deep-CWD-IHC framework supports the training and use of three models in Keras format: model-tissue.keras, model-node.keras, model-obex.keras.
+The tissue model is used to identify each tissue as node or obex.
+Once the tissue is identified, then the appropriate model (model-node or model-obex) is used to identify DMN regions for obex and follicle regions for nodes.
+The models are not tracked in the repository, but are attached to each release.

 ## Setup